bitplane/bitplane.net/dev/amos/scrawler/index.md

 # Scrawler

-There was a game on the Amiga, Jimmy White's Whirlwind Snooker, and along with being a really well engineered treat, the title screen had this cool effect where the [title text was written out](https://youtu.be/5Pr3IsnqxGs) like chalk on a board.
+There was a game on the Amiga, Jimmy White's Whirlwind Snooker, and along with being a really well engineered treat by legend Archer MacLean, the title screen had this cool effect where the
+[title text was written out](https://youtu.be/5Pr3IsnqxGs) like chalk on a board.

 Well, I wanted that effect, so I made a recorder for mouse strokes.
 Worked out pretty well, though didn't age very well because the Amiga and MS-DOS had fixed